uclaacm/hack-tooling-series/session-1-vim/README.md

 - Insert: for inserting text
 - Visual (plain, line, or block) mode: for selecting blocks of text

 Keys have different meanings in different modes.
-For example, the `x` in insert mode will just insert a literal character ‘x’, but in normal mode, it will delete the character under the cursor, and in visual mode, it will delete the selection.
+For example, the `x` in insert mode will just insert a literal character 'x', but in normal mode, it will delete the character under the cursor, and in visual mode, it will delete the selection.

 Vim shows the mode it is in in the bottom left corner of the screen.
 By default, it is in normal mode.